A Map of Greater China, Made in Taiwan

 After their defeat by Mao Zedong’s communists in 1949, the Chinese nationalist Kuomintang party withdrew to Taiwan, a small island off the coast of mainland China, roughly halfway between Hong Kong and Shanghai.
-Sixty years later, the Taiwanese government still maintains it is the rightful government for all of China, not the communists on the mainland.
+Almost seventy years later, the Taiwanese government still maintains it is the rightful government for all of China, not the communists on the mainland.
 Its official name isn’t even Taiwan, but Republic of China (RoC).

 That has become an increasingly hollow fiction over the years.
 Most UN members have switched recognition to the mainland government, officially the People’s Republic of China (PRC).
 This leaves Taiwan a.k.a. the RoC – no longer even a member of the UN – in a sort of existential limbo.
-Concurrently, the animus for declaring independence is growing in Taiwan, a move strongly discouraged by the communist government in Beijing, who are also keen to maintain the fiction of territorial unity between the island and the mainland… with of course their government the rightful one, also on Taiwan.
+Concurrently, the animus for declaring independence is growing in Taiwan, a move strongly discouraged by the communist government in Beijing, who are also keen to maintain the fiction of territorial unity between the island and the mainland… with of course their government being the rightful one, also for Taiwan.

 The length and breadth of that fiction can’t be illustrated any better than by this map, detailing the territorial claims of the RoC on the mainland.
 These revanchist claims are truly spectacular: not only do they include all the area presently under the control of the communist regime, but also many outlying areas controlled by China’s neighbours.
 The uproar over these claims would be much greater if Taiwan were in a position to actually (re)take these areas: